Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Introduction

-Despite the potential of these methods to leverage real HV trajectories for instructing AV trajectory planning, they leave several critical issues unresolved.
-A key challenge lies in the fact that high-level decision-making intentions are pivotal in constraining the trajectory planning space.
-Existing learning methods often derive AV decisions from trajectory outcomes, contradicting the fundamental principle of 'decision precedes execution.'
-Moreover, these methods tend to overlook the encapsulated intent expression information within trajectory movements influenced by high-level decisions.
-This oversight is particularly pronounced in complex intersection interaction scenarios with diverse trajectories (\cite{wang2022social}).
-The intent information embedded within trajectory movements plays a crucial role during the interaction between both parties, leading to noticeable differences in trajectory motion strategies and anticipated spaces under varying decisions (\cite{Song1797}).
+In response to these issues, some researchers, such as Huang\cite{huang2021driving} and Song\cite{Song1797}, have introduced learning-based trajectory planning techniques aimed at mimicking human-like behavior by drawing inspiration from and imitating expert human trajectories.
+While these methods have the potential to utilize real HV trajectories to guide AV trajectory planning, they still leave several critical challenges unresolved.
+One key challenge lies in the fact that high-level decision intentions are crucial in constraining the trajectory planning space.
+Existing learning methods typically derive AV decisions from trajectory outcomes, which contradicts the fundamental principle of 'decision before execution'.
+Moreover, these methods often overlook the intention expression embedded in trajectory movements influenced by high-level decisions.
+This oversight is particularly evident in complex intersection scenarios where different trajectories are involved.

-These challenges escalate in complexity and importance when an AV navigates an intersection, one of the most demanding interaction scenarios (\cite{zhao2023unprotected}).
-This complexity often obstructs an AV from executing unprotected left turns with the finesse of a human driver.
+The intention information embedded within trajectory movements plays a crucial role in interactions, leading to significant differences in trajectory strategies and expected spaces under varying decisions.
+This complexity and importance are further heightened when AVs navigate intersections, which are among the most demanding interaction scenarios.
+Such complexity often hinders AVs from executing unprotected left turns with the finesse of a human driver\cite{zhao2023unprotected}.